henrygraesberg/Shot-e-gories/README.md

 (Inpired by the drinking game that the [Godfrey Twins](https://www.youtube.com/@godfreytwins) like to play)

 ## Using the API
+### With the public endpoint
+The project is hosted on glitch.com, and running on ["https://shotegories.glitch.me/shotegories"](https://shotegories.glitch.me/shotegories)\
+From here it can be used the same as if it was running locally, with the query option ```?withLetter=true``` returning an object with a category and letter, and anything else returning only a category

+**NOTE:** Glitch puts projects to sleep after 5 minutes inactivity, so the first query could take longer, as the server has to start back up upon receiving your request

+### Locally
 Once the repository has been cloned, run the commands
 ```bash
 npm i